-He was an inventive force in music.
-His sound first caught my ear while I was sweeping a floor as a 16-year-old in a blue smock/uniform at Osco Drug.
-It was unlike anything else...and it still is.
+He was an inventive force in a noisy, typically crude genre of music not known for creativity.
+His unique guitar sound first caught my ear while I was a 16-year-old in a blue smock/uniform sweeping a floor at Osco Drug.
+That sound was nuanced, and it was unlike anything else then...and it still is today.

-That sound featured melodic, finger-bending guitar work pulsing with raw fury, adding direct and sometimes sarcastic lyrics about love and life's pursuits.
+Eddie Van Halen's guitar play featured melodic, finger-bending string work, pulsing with raw fury, adding direct and sometimes sarcastic lyrics about love and life's pursuits.

-Later, Eddie's band became a pop sensation with "Dance the Night Away", "Jump", "Why Cant this be Love?" and "Right Now".
-He even played on Michael Jackson's "Beat it".
+Later, his band became a pop sensation with "Dance the Night Away", "Jump", "Why Cant this be Love?" and "Right Now".
+He was even recruited by Michael Jackson to play on "Thriller" and the hit song, "Beat it".

 My daughter called me from college tonight to see if I was okay, guessing that I was sad.
 She said her animation professor was beside himself today, too.